 The Personal Savings Allowance

-As of April 2016 you are entitled to a personal savings allowance.
-This means you don’t pay tax on the first £1,000 you earn from savings (or the first £500 if you’re a higher rate taxpayer).
+You don’t pay tax on the first £1,000 of interest if you are a basic rate taxpayer (or the first £500 if you’re a higher rate taxpayer).

 Find out more about the Personal Savings Allowance.

 Find out How to get tax-free interest on savings or claiming the tax back on the HM Revenue & Customs website

 Banks and building societies are regulated by the Financial Conduct Authority.